AndreLotusDev/AzureBus/README.md

 # BlazorRegisterNames

-<h2>The package Windows.Azure.Bus is deprecated, u can use the Azure.Bus instead, will have a simillar workflow</h2>
+<h2>The package Windows.Azure.Bus is deprecated, u should use the Azure.Bus instead, probably will have a simillar workflow</h2>

 <hr/>